CPA Exam Blueprints

 –

-The REG section of the blueprint is structured by content area, content group and content topic.
-Each topic includes one or more representative tasks that are required when performing tax preparation services, tax advisory services or other responsibilities of a CPA.
+The Regulation (REG) section of the blueprint is structured by content area, content group, and content topic.
+Each topic includes one or more representative tasks that are required when performing tax preparation services, tax advisory services, or other responsibilities of a CPA.

 - Contracts